rubenpenalva/D3D12Basics/README.md

 # D3D12Basics
-Project to explore the basics of d3d12
+Project to explore the basics of d3d12.
+This is a wip repo and as such, it grows organically and it is not production ready.

 Third party libraries credits: https://github.com/nothings/stb